 Social upbringing.
 A sociologist like Pierre Bourdieu argues that human capital is strongly related to social upbringing.
 This influences cultural, social and symbolic forms of capital.
 For example, UK society dominated by Old Etonians and Oxbridge graduates who gain confidence and social capital from having the right social networks.

 Signalling.
 Related to the social capital of going to the right school, is the idea that what constitutes human capital is often just ‘signalling’.
 For example, gaining a degree from Oxbridge improves status in the workforce and enables a higher salary for the graduate.
-However, three years of studying a degree in modern history/PPE may give only a small amount of knowledge directly related to work environment.
+However, three years of studying a degree in modern history/PPE may give only a small amount of knowledge directly related to the work environment.

 Discrimination.
 Differences in wages and job opportunities are not necessarily due to differences in human capital, but the result of discrimination, labour market imperfections or non-monetary benefits of jobs.